 In 2001, the FNB published an updated review of the Dietary Reference Intake for iodine.
 According to this review, male and female adults in the population are expected to have a mean iodine intake value of 150 mcg/day.
 Children from birth to 6 months old have a recommended iodine dietary allowance of 60 mcg/day, with those aged 6-12 years expected to take 120 micrograms of iodine per day.
 Judging from these ranges, most people would need to eat about 2.2kg of seafood per week to meet their daily intake levels of iodine.

 The range for lactating and pregnant women is different due to physiological changes associated with breast production and gestation.
 During pregnancy, physiological changes in the mother directly increase thyroid hormone requirements, and adequate intake levels of iodine subsequently increases.
-Once fetal thyroid gland functions are established, fetal thyroid turnover is increased, placing more demand on maternal iodine supplies.
-Developing fetuses have five times greater iodine demands than the mother.
+Once foetal thyroid gland functions are established, foetal thyroid turnover is increased, placing more demand on maternal iodine supplies.
+Developing foetuses have five times greater iodine demands than the mother.
 This explains why the recommended dietary allowance of iodine for pregnant and lactating women is pegged at 250mcg/day.
-A significant amount of this iodine directly feeds the thyroid functions and developmental cycles of the fetus.
+A significant amount of this iodine directly feeds the thyroid functions and developmental cycles of the foetus.

 Biological Functions of Iodine in the Human Body